 Potential Contextual Safeguarding areas of risk 1 Each Academy has a separate contextual area of risk and mitigation.
 Area of risk Mitigation Neglect Staff CPD aimed at the signs and symptoms of possible neglect.
 Each child has two named staff who they call their 'Trusted adults'.
 All staff have undergone appropriate and designated Safeguard Training on FLICK Domestic Violence PSHCE and RSE teaches the key elements of what makes a healthy relationship.
 Reporting and recording systems constantly reminded.
 CPOMS training and updates for staff in ensuring that all concerns are correctly logged.
 Staff briefing on the signs and symptoms of DV.
-Substance misuse (parents / carers) Staff CPD through safeguarding training and one-minute guides on signs and symptoms Reported on CPOMS Parents offered support - TAF team County Lines Safer Sixes (Y6) session - NSPCC and local community police officers One minute guide Level Two and Level Three Safeguarding Mental Health NSPCC and Compass Go work with children - whole classes, workshops, groups and individuals Support for children as needed - daily check-ins by staff and Safeguarding Team Parental support by NSPCC - weekly coffee mornings E-Safety Staff CPD on the taught elements of E-Safety.
+Substance misuse (parents / carers) Staff CPD through safeguarding training and one-minute guides on signs and symptoms Reported on CPOMS Parents offered support - TAF team County Lines Safer Sixes (Y6) session - NSPCC and local community police officers One minute guide Level Two and Level Three Safeguarding Workshops with Years 5 and 6 Enhanced relationships and visits from the local community police Mental Health NSPCC and Compass Go work with children - whole classes, workshops, groups and individuals Support for children as needed - daily check-ins by staff and Safeguarding Team Parental support by NSPCC - weekly coffee mornings Well-being ambassador support Check in times for all children (opportunity) E-Safety Staff CPD on the taught elements of E-Safety.
 School E-Safety key messages to be displayed and on electronic student devices.
 HT liaises with IT providers to review filtering systems and response mechanisms.
 Be-spoke assemblies and activities interspersed throughout the year for children on E-Safety.
 E-Safety tips and reminders to be shared with families.

-- Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately. - Please contact your link DPS, or the DPS safeguarding lead if you have any concerns or questions linked to safeguarding. - Referrals should follow the LA's referral process.
+- Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately. - Please contact our OLOL safeguarding manager, or the DPS safeguarding lead when you have any concerns or questions linked to safeguarding. - Referrals should follow the LA's referral process.